slow-session/choon-player/README.txt

 = 0.1.0 =
 * added support for a simple ABC player with similar features to the MP3 player

+= 0.1.1 =
+* strip any lyrics from ABC notation (lines that start with 'w:') as they mess up tune length calculations

 == Upgrade Notice ==

-= 0.1.0 =
+= 0.1.1 =
-* added support for a simple ABC player with similar features to the MP3 player
+* strip any lyrics from ABC notation (lines that start with 'w:') as they mess up tune length calculations